The Climate Change Pandemic: How COVID-19 could accelerate our engagement with sustainability has been saved

 Transport and logistics businesses are rethinking processes, including the planning and implementation of moving goods, warehousing and supplying services to reduce environmental impact.
 For instance, some businesses are shifting to one central distribution centre, which would be cost-effective and has less environmental impact than a dispersed distribution system.
 Others are focusing on local suppliers and shifting freight by rail or water, instead of by road to reduce fuel consumption.

 For the sector, sustainability challenges are mounting with the impact of COVID-19.
 In addition to people intending to fly less due to environmental reasons, it is now unclear whether people will want or be able to return to flying in large numbers in the future.
-The pandemic could cause societies to reassess long-distance travel.
+The way we mange climate change could be reshaped by the pandemic, causing societies to reassess long-distance travel.
 Business travel now feels relatively non-essential, while cargo and shipping has raised concerns of carrying the virus into safe zones.
 The sector will also come under pressure to align with the Paris Agreement as part of the recovery package.
 In France, for instance, government support for Air France will be conditional on rapid efficiency improvements, scaling up of biofuels and non-competition with long-distance rail.

 The pace of the climate transition is increasing, but may be undermined by economic pressure

 UK consumers are increasingly aware of their role in driving change and have begun to practice sustainability-led behaviour in their daily life, despite economic concerns.
 For environmental efforts to have a lasting impact, they need to become an integral part of an organisation’s growth strategy.
 While companies are able to fit sustainability initiatives within their short-term priorities, they will need to view these as inherent, long-term plans.
 Organisations may risk losing customers if they fail to understand how consumer preferences have shifted as a result of sustainability.
 In addition to COVID-19, other challenges include risks to financial performance from volatile energy prices, compliance risks triggered by new carbon regulations, and risks from substitution as customers switch to more sustainable alternatives.
-There is a need to encourage all transport, hospitality and leisure sectors, to view sustainability as an opportunity to create value, collaborate and work together to reduce risk of inaction and achieve sustainable development goals alongside its COVID-19 response.
+There is a need to encourage all transport, hospitality and leisure sectors, to view sustainability as an opportunity to create value, collaborate and work together to reduce risk of inaction, achieve sustainable development goals, and tackle climate change as part of their COVID-19 response.

 1 How environmental sustainability affects decisions, Yougov Poll, accessed August 2020.